-Program Fee & Expenses
+Program Fee and Expenses

 Tuition is currently 372,400 yen per semester*1.
 However, the program fee is waived for students participating under an Agreement for Student Exchange with RU.
 The program fee includes tuition, a bank transfer fee, and a document handling fee.
 Please see the provided chart for a breakdown of the total costs.
 Students applying independently are notified of payment details and procedures upon acceptance.